snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/api/index.md

     Deleted((Deleted))
 ```

-In addition to this lifecycle, and in conjunction with versioning, we enforce that when a tracking scenario is **published**, the versions between two published versions are **discarded**.
+In addition to this lifecycle, and in conjunction with versioning, we enforce that when an event specification is **published**, the versions between two published versions are **discarded**.
 For example:

 Publish new version, before squash: